GAM3RG33K/flutter_settings_screens/README.md

 This conversion string <-> color, makes this easy to check/debug the values from the storage/preference manually.

-The color panel shown in the widget is provided by `flutter_material_color_picker` library.
+The color panel shown in the widget is provided by the `flutter_material_color_picker` library.

 Example:
 ```dart